Interesting

 In other situations, being bored can lead to an agitated restlessness: think pacing, or constantly tapping your feet.
 Often, he says, boredom oscillates between the two states.
 You might pump yourself up to concentrate on a dreary task, then slip back into listlessness as your focus wavers again.

-READ ALSO: How do I print a file in Linux?
+READ ALSO: How do I get a rat out of my room?

 Can boredom cause psychosis?